ChoicescriptIDE/main/source/help/topics/project-options.md

 CSIDE is designed so you can easily edit one or more ChoiceScript projects, developing and testing your games in a single, streamlined environment.
 You can create, reorder, and run your projects, control your individual scenes, and more!

 This page gives a brief overview of project options.
-Check out [Projects](topics/projects.md "Projects") for a more detailed explanation of what projects are and how CSIDE handles them.

 ### General Functionality